 Afghanistan - Level 4: Do Not Travel

-Do not travel to Afghanistan due to civil unrest, armed conflict, crime, terrorism, kidnapping, and COVID-19.
+Do not travel to Afghanistan due to civil unrest, armed conflict, crime, terrorism, and kidnapping.

 Publ.Date : Tue, 23 Oct 2018 17:50:56 +0000

 Afghanistan is a country at the crossroads of Asia bordered by Pakistan to the east and south, Iran to the west, with Turkmenistan, Uzbekistan, and Tajikistan to the north, and China to the northeast.

 Fall of Afghanistan: Girls face uncertain future after a year of no school